joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 are constrained in the query.
 For example, you can not index on (first,last) and then use that index to search for people of a given last name.

-# Index-Only Scan

-At each point in the search, we would have to look up in the acutal table to see the particular last name for a given row index.

 # Benefits and Limitations of Indexing